alphagov/govuk-developer-docs/source/manual/jenkins-ci.html.md

 Components:

-- The CI environment runs on a separated VCloud DC, named 'ci'
+- The CI environment runs in the Integration environment in the "CI" vDC
 - Jenkins master:
   - Nginx, listening on port 443, it serves <https://ci.integration.publishing.service.gov.uk>
 and proxies requests to Jenkins.
 It is also running on port 80 to serve a monitoring page.